idiap/bob/python/visioner/doc/index.rst

 Reference Manual
 ----------------

+.. ifconfig:: has_visioner

   .. autodata:: bob.visioner.DEFAULT_DETECTION_MODEL
   .. autodata:: bob.visioner.DEFAULT_LOCALIZATION_MODEL
   .. autoclass:: bob.visioner.MaxDetector

   :members:

   :undoc-members:

   .. autoclass:: bob.visioner.Detector

   :members:

   :undoc-members:

   .. autoclass:: bob.visioner.Localizer

   :members:

   :undoc-members:

+.. ifconfig:: not has_visioner

+  The ``visioner`` extension was not compiled with this version of |project|, possibly because you don't have Qt4 installed (an optional dependence).